Lower tensor-to-scalar ratio as possible signature of modified gravity: Embedding as a modified gravity model

 Using the definition of the slip function $\gamma(a,k)=\frac{\Phi}{\Psi}$, from Eqs. (\ref{muequation}) and (\ref{sigmaequation}), one easily obtains

-When anisotropic stresses are neglected, one does not obtain the standard GR limit as $\Sigma(a,k)=\mu(a,k)$ and $\gamma(a,k)=1$.
-In this framework, the equality of Newtonian potentials $\Phi=\Psi$ is obtained in twofold conditions: anisotropic stress must vanish and the extrinsic term $\gamma_s\rightarrow 0$ in order to recover GR correspondence.

-The set of basic equations are complete with the matter perturbation equations in Eqs.(\ref{eq:pertmatter}) and (\ref{eq:velocitypertmatter}), and the evolution equation of $\Phi$.
-To obey solar constraints $\gamma_s$ in $\mu(a,k)$ function must comply with the condition
+When the extrinsic term $\gamma_s\rightarrow 0$ in order to recover GR correspondence, one obtains the standard GR limit as $\Sigma(a,k)=\mu(a,k)$ and $\gamma(a,k)=1$.
+Thus, the set of basic equations is complete with the matter perturbation equations in Eqs.(\ref{eq:pertmatter}) and (\ref{eq:velocitypertmatter}), and the evolution equation of $\Phi$.
+To obey solar constraints, $\gamma_s$ in $\mu(a,k)$ function must comply with the condition

 at pivot scale wave-number $k_p$.
-For instance, adopting baseline mean values of 68$\%$ intervals of base-$\Lambda$CDM model from Planck TT,TE,EE+lowE+lensing~\cite{refplanck2018}, we obtain $\gamma_s<3.219\times 10^{-8}$, which means that deviation of modified gravity will be pronounced below that cutoff.
+For instance, adopting baseline mean values of 68$\%$ intervals of base-$\Lambda$CDM model from Planck TT,TE,EE+lowE+lensing~\cite{refplanck2018}, we obtain $\gamma_s<3.219\times 10^{-8}$, which means that deviation of modified gravity should be pronounced below that cutoff.